Photographing Black New Orleans Before It's Gone

 All photographs by Patrick Melon

-Photographer Patrick Melon was there to document it all.
-To get the best shots, he stood on the shingles of a bar called Kermit’s Treme Mother-In-Law Lounge.
-While on the roof, he alternated between his film and digital cameras, and his phone for Instagram.
-Down below was a guy named Scubble, who was dancing for the crowd.
+Photographer Patrick Melon strafed back and forth on the shingles of a bar called Kermit’s Treme Mother-In-Law Lounge, where Melon was following a guy named Scubble dancing for the crowd below.
 Scubble was decked out in a camo jumpsuit with the words “Treme Sidewalk Stepper” written on the back.
+Melon alternated between his film camera, his digital, and his phone to take a video for Instagram.

 Melon’s work isn’t just unique for his daredevil climbing or his intense intimacy with his subjects.
 He’s become a documentarian of black culture in a city where that culture is simultaneously being celebrated and destroyed.
 “I’m just trying to record the last remaining vestiges of old New Orleans,” Melon said.

-Hurricane Katrina caused the black population of New Orleans to drop significantly.
-In 2014, New Orleans had 10,000 fewer white residents, compared with 100,000 fewer blacks.
-The city’s black population has grown since, but the black community isn’t returning home to historically black neighborhoods.
-Instead, white transplants are moving into those areas in disproportionate numbers.
+Since Hurricane Katrina, New Orleans’ black population has dropped by 30 percent.
+In 2014, there were 10,000 fewer white residents than before Katrina, compared to 100,000 fewer black New Orleans residents.
+The city’s black population has grown since, but the black community isn’t returning home to historically black neighborhoods—white transplants are moving there in disproportionate numbers.

 I met with Melon at his shotgun home right around the corner from where he grew up.
 His house is next to a busy seafood spot and one block from one of the most central locations for second lines.
-The highway overpass there at Claiborne and St. Bernard avenues acts as a concrete echo chamber.
-It's where brass bands make sure to play their best songs.
+The highway overpass there at Claiborne and St. Bernard avenues acts as a concrete echo chamber and is where brass bands make sure to play their best songs.

 “It’s a moving block party,” Melon said.
 The stark irony, then, is that they’re block parties in neighborhoods where many attendees no longer live.

-Melon said his love of power poses was inspired by Jamel Shabazz, one of the premier New York street photographers documenting black culture in the 70s and 80s.
-“His stuff felt like a family photo album, but with a whole city,” Melon said as he showed me the Brooklyn native’s iconic photos of b-boys in adidas track suits and Kangol hats.
-Patrick was flattered when Shabazz started following him and liking his pictures on Instagram.
+Melon says his love of power poses was inspired by Jamel Shabazz, one of the premier New York street photographers documenting black culture in the 70s and 80s.
+“His stuff felt like a family photo album, but with a whole city,” Melon said as he showed me the Brooklyn native’s iconic photos of b-boys in Adidas track suits and Kangol hats.
+Patrick was flattered when Shabazz started following him on Instagram one day and started liking his pictures.

 “It’s one thing when you’re an outsider shooting it, but it’s different when you’re from the community.
 Your DNA is in these people here, and it shows,” Shabazz said.
-Patrick has an Instagram following just shy of 100,000, a majority of whom are New Orleans-based.
+Patrick has an Instagram following just shy of 100,000, and said an analytic tool told him that the majority of his followers are New Orleans-based.

-After my interview with Patrick, the Ole & Nu Style Fellas parade passed down a street where most of the black-owned bars have been converted into white owned ones.
+The parade passed down a street where most of the black-owned bars have been converted into white owned ones.
 Sometimes the bars keep the same name, but the parade didn’t stop to honor them like it used to.
-Instead, it just pulsed on until it came back to the exact place it started.
+It just pulsed on until it came back to the exact place it started

 Sign up for our newsletter to get the best of VICE delivered to your inbox daily.